TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/index.md

 ## Use Case

 Netcore Unbxd Workbench supports using multiple merchandising rules, enabling retailers to create a cohesive shopping experience.
-For a search query “back-to-school” campaign, using workbench, you can
+For a search query **back-to-school** campaign, using workbench, you can

 1. Segment shoppers.
 2. Run a banner to advertise the campaign on the home page, category pages, and search query listing pages.